akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
  - ### 24-12-23
    - From 6 to 16 of December, I was in Wien and Prague for vacation.
 So, I couldn't write any entry here.
 After I returned to work, It was a crazy week at work.
 There were high rank visits to site so, I needed to work till 10 p.m.
 I lost some motivation.
 But I hope to gain it back.
+   - Started to hackerrank challenges.
+First 5 challenges are so easy.
+So, I just want to pass those stage fast and start to focus on improving my coding skills with data structures, concepts etc...
  - ### 24-12-5
    - Today was a busy day.
 But I had enough time to solve the advent of code challenge.
 Unfortunately, I couldn't come up with a solution.
 Today was a failure for advent of code.
 I stuck and couldn't progress.
 But I think I can do better with a better environment that I can focus.
    - I wrote code pieces to my dev journal.